 If you need to boost your academic skills or English language skills before you start your degree, study at Durham University International Study Centre.
 Prepare for a computer science degree with the International Foundation Year in Science and Engineering.
 This will give you the confidence and knowledge you need for an undergraduate degree at the University.

-for Computer Science in The Complete University Guide 2020 and The Times and The Sunday Times Good University Guide 2019
+for Computer Science (The Times and The Sunday Times Good University Guide 2020)

 I want to specialise in artificial intelligence because that’s the next big thing.
 AI is like a supplement.
 So the aim is not to replace human jobs, it’s to help them, to make life easier.